 Now that you know that telephone entry systems are no longer the best way to manage access for your gated property, you’re ready to consider alternatives.
 The best gate entry system is a ButterflyMX access control system that allows tenants to open gates with their smartphones.

-ButterflyMX creates a unified access control experience that extends beyond the front gate.
+ButterflyMX creates a unified property access experience that extends beyond the front gate.
 If you install a gate telephone entry system, you’re only managing access for one entrance into your property.
-You’d still have to make further decisions — and complicate access for your tenants — by setting up different access control systems for other areas, like building amenities or parking garages.
+You’d still have to set up different access control systems for other areas, like building amenities or parking garages.